1 – CUT THE CRAP

 The simplest hack is to smile (scientifically proven to be infectious) and laugh at your own jokes (again, laughter breeds laughter).

 Avoid alcohol before the speech.
-As much as we love the stuff (we so do), the idea of Dutch courage is a complete myth.
+As much as we love the stuff, the idea of Dutch courage is a complete myth.
 Booze has been proven to increase the stress hormone.

 Finally, try to enjoy delivering your speech on the day.
 Remember you survived the stag do.
 You’ve got this.